 In addition, you'll get full access to our guide to installing a stove, which reveals everything you need to know about stove installation and features our video of a typical installation.

-What to consider when getting a stove
+What to consider when choosing a log burner or multi-fuel stove

 There are a few key things you should think about before you buy a stove.
 Read on to make sure you get the right stove to suit your lifestyle, and to potentially save you money.